 Depending upon the significance of the information and the context in which it will be used, Compliance may recommend restrictions on the normal activities of the recipient of such information.
 Particular restraint should always be exercised with respect to the transmission of information (such as long-term corporate projections) that is not likely to become public during the course of an investment banking assignment and may inhibit the ability of the recipient to engage in normal business activities (including personal trading) once the investment banking assignment is completed.

 Finally, when investment bankers have been engaged in respect to an unannounced potential transaction, they should remind the client’s officers that they should not provide any confidential information to any bank employee (including, in particular, research analysts and employees in Institutional Equities Sales and Trading) who has not been brought over the wall with respect to the transaction.

 Employees who are Above the Chinese Wall

-Certain persons (such as senior members of a bank’s management, Internal Audit, Corporate Security, Legal, Compliance and Risk Management) team will typically be “above the wall”.
-Persons who are above the wall may have access to material non-public information on both sides of the information barriers.
+Certain persons such as senior members of a bank’s management, Internal Audit, Corporate Security, Legal, Compliance, and the Risk Management team, will typically be “above the wall.”
+Persons who are “above the wall” may have access to material non-public information on both sides of the information barriers.

 Chinese Walls are an important part of investment banking best practices and compliance.

 Thank you for reading this guide to an important virtual information barrier known as a Chinese Wall.
+CFI is the official global provider of the Financial Modeling and Valuation Analyst designation and is on a mission to help you Advance Your Career.
 To keep learning and advancing your career, CFI has created many resources to help you on your way: